xta0/xta0.me/_posts/2024-11-12-GenAI-LLM-Self-Attention.md

 ## Formal Definition

-Mathematically, We use the following <mark>softmax function to calculate the attention representation for each word</mark>:
+Mathematically, We use the following formula to calculate the attention representation for each word:

 $$
 \text{Attention}(Q, K, V) = \text{softmax}\left(\frac{Q K^\top}{\sqrt{d_k}}\right) V